-With the Chase Sapphire Reserve, you would earn 6,700 points per month—1,000 points on regular purchases, 4,500 points on hotels and airfare and 1,200 points on rental cars and other travel.
+With the Chase Sapphire Reserve, you would earn 12,300 points per month—1,000 points on regular purchases, 4,500 points on airfare, 6,000 points on hotel stays, 2,000 on rental cars (when booking travel through Chase Ultimate Rewards) as well as 600 points for other travel.

 With the Amex Platinum you would earn 8,900 points per month—1,000 points on regular purchases, 7,500 points on airfare and hotels (provided you booked airfare directly or airfare and hotels through AmexTravel.com) and 400 points on rental cars and other travel.

-With this example, it appears that the Amex Platinum leaves you ahead.
-It’s important to understand, however, that this card only gives you 5X points on airfare booked with airlines directly and for airfare and prepaid hotels booked through American Express Travel.
-This means you have a lot less flexibility and potential to get a great deal than you would with the Chase Sapphire Reserve, since this card lets you earn 3X points on all travel purchases as well as dining worldwide.
+With this example, the Chase Sapphire Reserve leaves you ahead.
+It’s important to understand, however, that this card only gives you 5X points for airfare and 10X points on hotel stays and rental cars booked through Ultimate Rewards.
+This means you have a lot less flexibility and lower potential to get a great deal, but the same could be said for Amex Platinum.
+If you decide to not book through an issuer’s travel portal, you still earn 3X points on travel with the Sapphire Reserve.